A Foodcentric Life

 ⭐️Did You Make This Recipe?

-If you make pan seared halibut with miso butter, please add your comment.
+If you make halibut with miso butter, please add your comment.
 I appreciate your feedback and enjoy hearing from you.
 If you loved it, please give it a 5-star rating!
 They really help other readers.

 📖 Recipe